Western Renewables Link (WRL)

 - Prohibited uses of transmission line easements

-- Operation of large water spray irrigators of the gun type and
+- Operation of large water spray irrigators of the gun type

 - Fuelling of, and repairs to, vehicles, plant and equipment.

-ESV has reviewed the Easements Guide and we are satisfied the information in it is consistent with AusNet Service’s obligations under the Act and regulations that we monitor and enforce and will ensure public/land user safety if followed correctly.
+Energy Safe has reviewed the Easements Guide and we are satisfied the information in it is consistent with AusNet Service’s obligations under the Act and regulations that we monitor and enforce and will ensure public/land user safety if followed correctly.

 The Easements Guide provides an outline of activities permitted or not permitted under a transmission line.
 It notes the different activities permitted under the 500 kV and 220 kV transmission lines and is in accordance with the No Go Zone Restrictions found in the Electricity Safety (General) Regulations 2019 (Vic) (General Regulations).